aarav-gupta01/smart-home-sensor/README.md

 their readings as JSON over Wi-Fi and MQTT to a Mosquitto broker on the Raspberry Pi.

-The full sensor-to-broker path is working and hardware-verified.
+The full sensor-to-broker path is working and hardware-verified, including automatic recovery after the broker goes away and returns.
 The longer-term goal is to persist those readings and display them in a web dashboard; neither is implemented yet.

 ## Current Status